San Bernardino Salvation Army assistance programs.

 The San Bernardino Salvation Army operates it own pantry where distribution takes place.
 This is where the groceries, hygiene supplies, paper products and other goods are provided from.
 If there is not inventory, then referrals can be given to other free emergency food pantries, as there are many in the community.

-Holiday meals are offered.
+Holiday meals and other Christmas - Thanksgiving programs are offered.
 The Salvation Army provides a community Thanksgiving and Christmas dinner in several San Bernardino centers.
 Or get information on gifts and toys for children, such as the Angel Tree program.
+There are also free turkey dinners at Thanksgiving, food baskets and gifts at Christmas, toys, and more.

 Emergency assistance can be provided to San Bernardino families from the Family Services program.
 The organization has resources to help individuals and families with paying for and addressing short term needs.
 Most Salvation Army locations provide referrals, case management, and advice.
 Other centers offer emergency rent assistance and utility bill assistance, as funding and resources allow.
 Each case and application will be carefully assessed to determine legitimate need.